meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 0x60006180005b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b8051630000002f576300000038565b5b5b6300000020565b00
 ```

-We let some space at the beginning to let us a margin for some adjustements in the second input program.
+We let some space at the beginning to let us a margin for some adjustments in the second input program.
 This program does almost nothing, but compiles and runs finely.
 But after the first execution, some mappings are affected.
 In particular, we have:

 ```solidity
 loops[26] = 29 // `[` is matched to `]`
 basicBlockAddrs[30] = 56 // dst2 of the loop is the destination after the loop, here almost the end of the bytecode
 ```

 Then, we need to put an unmatched square bracket in the second input program.
 If `i` is the index of the square bracket in the input program, we need `basicBlockAddrs[loop[i] + 1]` to be not null.
-Because the square bracket is unmatched, `loop[29]` is not redefined, and if there is no block in the second execution that begins at the index 30, `basicBlockAddrs[30]` is not redefined aswell.
+Because the square bracket is unmatched, `loop[29]` is not redefined, and if there is no block in the second execution that begins at the index 30, `basicBlockAddrs[30]` is not redefined as well.
 Then we can take `i = 29`.
 Like that, if the loop condition is not met, the jump will point to the index 56.
-Because we also need to include the code `64A5bff`, our second input program will look like that:
+Because we also need to include the code `64A5bff`, our second input program will look like this:

 ```
 #####[64A5bff]]##############[######